 Keep your hand and arm clean, but don't use harsh soaps that can dry out your skin.
 Wash and protect any cuts, scrapes, insect bites, or hangnails.
-Use antibacterial cream or ointment on any open cuts or sores and cover them with a bandage.
+Use antibacterial cream on any wounds and cover them with a bandage.

 Wear protective gloves when do you household chores such as washing dishes, general cleaning, or yard work.

 Use an electric shaver instead of a razor on your affected arm or armpit.

 Use a thimble when you sew to avoid pricking yourself.

 Protect your arm from sunburn with sunscreen.
 Use a product with a minimum SPF of 15.

 Avoid extreme hot- to cold-water temperature changes when you bathe or wash dishes.